Mishagk/codigos-variados-ordenados/README.md

 This repository contains a series of notebooks (jupyter notebook) with consolidated code from various materials that allow you to learn and apply libraries, techniques, methods, and models of Machine & Deep Learning.
 This repository does NOT have a profit-making purpose.
 Its purpose is open learning in order to help and promote the development of data-based applications and solutions through the examples within the exposed code.

+Everything in this repository has the main goal of developing code for self-learning and explore ideas into how to use and apply different libraries, techniques and new ideas.
+Nothing was done for industrial applications or selling code.

 **Relevant**: The notebook number indicates whether it is recent or not, for example if we have the notebooks "4.
 Deep Learning" and "7.
 Catboost regression", the notebook with number 7 is the most recent addition to the repository.

+**Consideration**: New notebooks were added recently with no number, given the date of the commit into the main branch can be seen how old is the code.

 The codes are based on consultation of the library documentation, including its usage and examples, as well as books, forums, or blogs related to its application.
 In the notebooks, when specific data is used, there will be some way to locate the data from its source, that is, through a link to the source repository, the website, or even with the dataset name that could be searched on the internet or similar.